Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Discussion

-In attention analysis, clear differences emerge in attention allocation.
-Correct categorisation consistently involves higher attention on the target, particularly in middle layers (7–15), suggesting critical semantic processing occurs there, as already pointed out by previous multimodal interpretability studies on the LLaVA model family \cite{zhang_mllms_2025, zhang_cross-modal_2025, golovanevsky_what_2025}.
+In the attention analysis, clear differences related to semantic fit emerge in the Transformer decoder’s attention allocation.
+Correct categorisation consistently involves higher attention to the target, particularly in middle layers (7–15), suggesting that critical semantic processing occurs there, as already noted in interpretability studies on the LLaVA model family \cite{zhang_mllms_2025, zhang_cross-modal_2025, golovanevsky_what_2025}.
 A compelling observation is the inverse relationship between semantic relatedness and attention allocation: less scene-related targets receive more focused attention.
 Furthermore, noise conditions modulate attention dynamics significantly.
-Moderate target-specific noise (0.5 level) appears to trigger a compensatory increase in target-focused attention, aiding correct recognition.
+Moderate target-specific noise (0.5 level) triggers a compensatory increase in target-focused attention, aiding correct recognition.
 Conversely, extreme noise (level 1.0) forces models to shift reliance entirely to context.
-This dynamic attention behaviour highlights an adaptive mechanism within the models, balancing local target analysis against global context integration depending on image clarity and semantic coherence.
+This dynamic attention behaviour highlights an adaptive mechanism within the model, balancing local target analysis against global context integration depending on image clarity and semantic coherence.
+Finally, LLaVA-One-Vision’s non-monotonic sensitivity to scene–object fit has a notable parallel in work by \citet{damiano_exploring_2024}, whose eye-tracking study shows that both highly expected and unexpected objects receive increased fixations~\cite[see also][]{celikkol_tf-idf_2023}.
+The resulting U-shaped relationship between semantic similarity and overt attention has an analogous trend in our results: moderately consistent targets attract reduced attention, whereas both low- and high-consistency targets receive higher focus.
+While the underlying mechanisms clearly differ, this similarity indicates that the model’s attention patterns resemble key aspects of human scene processing.

-Overall, these findings suggest that vision-language models dynamically modulate their semantic and attentional strategies, demonstrating adaptability that hinges heavily on target clarity and semantic coherence with the visual scene.
-This suggests that models become sensitive to scene semantics during training.